MileHacker Logo

 • Cultural Preservation: Support local artisans by purchasing souvenirs directly.
 Treat historical and cultural sites like Palacio Portales and Inca ruins with reverence.

 • Interaction Guidelines: Learn basic Spanish greetings.
-Use "usted" as a sign of respect.
+Use "usted" to show respect.
 Dress modestly at religious sites.
-Bargain respectfully at markets for goods (not food).
+Bargain respectfully at markets for items (not food).

 • Photography Ethics: Ask "Puedo sacar una foto?"
-Be discreet in markets and religious services.
+Be discreet in markets and religious ceremonies.
 Respect a "no" if someone declines.

 • Religious Site Etiquette: Cover shoulders and knees.
 Remove hats.
-Speak in a low voice and act in a respectful manner silence.
+Speak quietly and act in a respectful manner silence.
 Follow posted rules for photography or access.

 Economic Impact